deringar/Synchro-Automation/README.md

 # Synchro-Automation

-An automation tool for the Synchro application.
+An automation tool to facilitate data processing for the Synchro application

 ## Overview